-We have audited the accompanying consolidated balance sheets of Arch Therapeutics, Inc. and Subsidiary (the Company) as of September 30, 2022 and 2021, the related consolidated statements of operations, changes in stockholders' deficit, and cash flows for each of the two years in the period ended September 30, 2022, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of September 30, 2022 and 2021, and the results of its operations and its cash flows for each of the two years in the period ended September 30, 2022, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheet of Arch Therapeutics, Inc. and Subsidiary (the Company) as of September 30, 2023, the related consolidated statements of operations, changes in stockholders' deficit, and cash flows for the year then ended, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of September 30, 2023, and the results of its operations and its cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.

-Going Concern Uncertainty
+Going Concern

-The accompanying consolidated financial statements have been prepared assuming that Arch Therapeutics, Inc. and Subsidiary will continue as a going concern.
-As discussed in Notes 1 and 2 to the consolidated financial statements, the Company has an accumulated deficit, has suffered significant net losses and negative cash flows from operations, only recently commenced generating limited operating revenues and has limited working capital that raises substantial doubt about its ability to continue as a going concern.
-Management's plans regarding these matters are also described in Note 2.
-The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
+As discussed in Note 1 to the financial statements, during the year ended September 30, 2023, the Company incurred a net loss and utilized cash flows in operations, and has had recurring losses since inception.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern.
+Management's plans in regards to these matters are also described in Note 1.
+The financial statements do not include any adjustments that might result from the outcome of this uncertainty.